rqp314/BrainZag/README.md

 - Todai 🇯🇵
 - Gaokao 🇨🇳
 - Raven’s - Wechsler Scales (WAIS) - Stanford-Binet
-- CBSE - NEET - JEE Advanced - UPSC CSE 🇮🇳
+- NEET - JEE Advanced - UPSC CSE 🇮🇳
 - BMAT - MCAT - USMLE - LSAT 🇬🇧 / 🇺🇸
-- Leetcode - Job interviews
+- Leetcode - Coding - Job interviews

 ## Color N-back
 Most [N-back](https://en.wikipedia.org/wiki/N-back) apps/websites are "dual-n-back" and focus on position + audio stimuli.
 BrainZag however is purely color.
 Playing any N-back game requires you to **hold and update** information in your mind.
 Your brain is very efficient and smart and will always find a way to make your task easier: